Guimarães, Portugal

 Location and site

 Guimarães is located in the Minho region, on the north-west of Portugal.
 It is surrounded by mountains of which the highest is the Mountain of Santa Catarina (Penha).
-The city is crossed by the River Ave that passes by a long valley where several industries, connected to cutelery, textile and shoe manufacture, have settled.
+The city is crossed by the River Ave that passes by a long valley where several industries, connected to cutlery, textiles and shoe manufacture, have settled.

-• In the 10th century, in 949, by order of Mumadona Dias (who was a relative of Leão Royal Family) the Monastery of monks and nuns of Santa Maria, São Salvador and all the Saints was built in her estate of Vimaranes - now Guimarães.
-In 986 she ordered the construction of a Castle to insure the safety of the population.
+• In the 10th century, in 949, by the order of Mumadona Dias (who was related to the Royal Family of Leon), the monastery of monks and nuns of Santa Maria, São Salvador e Todos os Santos was built on the Vimaranes property – which is now Guimarães.
+In 986, she ordered the construction of a castle to ensure the safety of the population.

 Contact